vanalm/churnrate_ml/README.md

 ## Key Takeaways
 - The longer people have been customers, the less the churn rate (as noted in statistical relationship between tenure and churn and total charges and churn)
 - The higher the monthly bill, the higher the churn rate
-- Categorical variables such as contract type, online security, and internet service exhibit strong associations with churn, with month-to-month contracts, lack of online security, and fiber optic service users being more likely to churn ( Chi-squared tests confirm these associations, and T-tests for numerical variables indicate significant differences between churn and non-churn groups.)
+- Categorical variables like contract type, online security, and internet service show strong associations with churn, with month-to-month contracts, lack of online security, and fiber optic service users being more likely to churn ( Chi-squared tests confirm these associations, and T-tests for numerical variables indicate significant differences between churn and non-churn groups.)
-- This is an imbalanced dataset, treat it accordingly.
+- This is an imbalanced dataset, treat it accordingly...
+(SMOTE or classweighting) (>>> df['Churn'].value_counts(normalize=True)
-(>>> df['Churn'].value_counts(normalize=True)
 Churn
 No     0.73463